markusfisch/bots/README.md

 ## What a bot receives from the server

-At the beginning of the game and in response to each command, a bot receives its environment as a top-down section of the whole map.
+At the beginning of each game and in response to each command, a bot receives its environment as a top-down section of the whole map.
 This section is always made from the same amount of columns and lines.
 For example, a 5x5 section would look like this: